GSG-G8/applicants-system/README.md

 ## Stretch Goals :goal_net:

-- Send a notifications from admin to applicants.
+- Send notifications from admin to applicants.
 - Add new cohorts,technical tasks and project from admin dashboard.
 - Add a new application from  the admin dashboard and control its settings.
 - Add a percentage progress bar in applicant profile page.